 All entries will be carefully reviewed and then shortlisted by a panel of judges with expertise in new product development:

-Head of Vendor Assurance, Compass Group UK & Ireland
+Head of Vendor Assurance at Compass Group

 Managing Director, Meadowbrae Technical Services

 at University of Northampton (Retired)